-The King’s Palace.
-Istana Negara serves as the official residence of the Yang di-Pertuan Agong, the monarch of Malaysia.
-However, the palace is not open to public but you can take photos of the exterior along with the changing of the Palace’s guards, which occurs hourly.
+The Istana Negara is the official residence of the King of Malaysia.
+It is located along Jalan Tuanku Abdul Halim (formerly Jalan Duta) in the Northwest of Kuala Lumpur.
+Although not open to the public, visitors can take photos of the exterior as well as observe the changing of the guards, which occurs hourly.

 The uniquely designed building symbolises the democratic system of Malaysia.
 The Parliament House was built in September 1962 and it is set up on a hill in the scenic Lake Gardens.
 Flanked by fountains and other ornamental features.

 The colonial-era park was the brainchild of Alfred Venning, the British State Treasurer of Selangor in the late 19th century.
 An ornamental lake was created by damming up Sungei Bras Bras, which was then named Sydney Lake after the wife of Frank Swettenham, the British Resident at that time.
 In 1890, it became the home of the Lake Club which would dominate the social scene for Europeans in Kuala Lumpur for over half a century.
 The park was initially called Public Gardens but later renamed Lake Gardens.
 In 1975, it was renamed Perdana Lake Gardens by the then Prime Minister, Tun Abdul Razak.
 It was recently renamed again to Perdana Botanical Gardens by his son, Najib Razak.